langeslag/editing/handbook.md

 # Software

-For the purpose of this course, I recommend you set up [Visual Studio Code](https://code.visualstudio.com/) ('VS Code' or 'Code') and install the [XML extension by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) as well as [GitLab Workflow](https://docs.gitlab.com/ee/editor_extensions/visual_studio_code/).
+For the purpose of this course, I recommend you set up [Visual Studio Code](https://code.visualstudio.com/) ('VS Code' or 'Code') and install the [XML extension by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).
 You are free to substitute your coding editor of choice if you prefer, whether or not it handles XSLT transformation, but all instructions and demonstrations in the context of this course will assume you are working with VS Code.

 ## Installation and Setup